 The duration of treatment is individual, but should be at least ten to fourteen days.

-The results This deep-acting process opens us the paths of communication in the body and even purifies the smallest of channels in the organism, the Shrotas, which include the blood and lymph vessels and intercellular spaces.
+It even purifies the smallest of channels in the organism, the Shrotas, which include the blood and lymph vessels and intercellular spaces.
 Supported by a healing environment, natural circadian rhythms, nature and gentle yoga, a natural balance is once again attained by body, mind and soul.

 In short, Panchakarma adds more beautiful and healthy years to our lives.